-Read about Elise’s experience during her Spring semester in Cannes:
+Read about Elise’s experience during her Spring semester in Cannes on the French Riviera.

 Voila!
 Cannes is essentially French California–a fact which I will elaborate on in this post.

 The town is absolutely beaming with life now that the sun has finally decided to come out from behind the clouds that hid it away in winter and early spring.